-This is a bold and vibrant Vietnamese Chicken Curry!
-With an indulgent creamy broth and melt-in-your-mouth drumsticks, it’s the perfect companion for fresh baguettes and rice noodles.
+Cà Ri Gà is a bold and vibrant Vietnamese Chicken Curry!
+With an indulgent creamy broth and fall apart tender drumsticks, it’s the perfect companion for fresh baguettes and rice noodles.
 You’ll also love how the curry has an added richness using a secret ingredient!

 A family favorite that we always go back to

-When Winter comes around, our Vietnamese Chicken Curry transform those cold nights into toasty heartfelt memories: warm bread crunching between your fingers, silky noodles sliding along chopsticks and steaming hot broth melting the chills away.
+When Winter comes around, hearty noodle soups are a must.
+Mum’s Cà Ri Gà transforms those cold nights into toasty heartfelt memories: warm bread crunch between your fingers, silky noodles slide along chopsticks and a steaming hot broth melts the chills away.

 While that may be enough to keep me craving, it’s not what drives me to make it over and over again.

-It’s the fall apart drumsticks that have been flash fried to seal in its juices, then slow cooked in curry broth.
-It’s the tender vegetables that add a natural sweetness to each mouthful.
+What keeps me coming back for more is the fall apart drumsticks that have been flash fried to seal in their juices, then slow cooked in a thick broth.
+It’s the slow-cooked vegetables that add a natural sweetness to each mouthful.

-And it’s the moment when you dip crusty baguette into the soup to soak up every last golden drop before biting into an explosion of earthy aromatic flavour.
+And it’s the moment when you dip a piece of crusty baguette into the soup to soak up every last drop.
+Because when you bite into it, there’s an explosion of earthy aromatic flavor.

 This is hands down the only Vietnamese Chicken Curry recipe you’ll need in your life!